yessith93/agencia_de_viajes/documentacion/app development by activities.md

 - create and show the discount component in the inicio view
 - create and show the testimonios component in the inicio view
 ### prepare the project to deploy
 - create and use environment variables to store the database information
+- clean the code to serve the project, this mean to prepare well because I use vite to serve the project
+    - try one server file to serve all the views